-While it is not possible to tell you how long your case will take at this moment, hiring an Atlanta workers’ compensation lawyer can help you set expectations.
-An attorney can also protect your legal interests and rights while you focus on your health and recovery.
+While it is not possible to tell you how long your case will take until you’ve had a consultation, hiring a workers’ compensation attorney can help you set expectations.
+A lawyer can also protect your legal interests and rights while you focus on your health and recovery.

 Bader Scott Injury Lawyers offers a free, no-obligation consultation to prospective clients.
 Our firm is available to answer your call 24 hours a day, seven days a week.
 Call us now to request yours: (404) 888-8888.